MackinnonBuck/Box2D.CSharp/README.md

 Reliability is partly inherited from the C++ Box2D implementation, but is also helped by toggleable access-checking mechanisms designed to catch invalid uses of the API and throw meaningful exceptions.

-Memory-efficiency comes from the use of `struct`s for small copies of unmanaged data types and `ref struct`s for temporary handles to unmanaged resources.
-This differs from C# reimplementations of Box2D that, for example, represent contact information using `class`es, which can create significant GC pressure during high contact frequency.
+Memory-efficiency comes from the use of `struct`s for both small copies of unmanaged data and handles to native resources whose lifetime is known but controlled by unmanaged code.
+Temporary handles to unmanaged resources with unknown lifetimes are represented using `ref struct`s.
+This differs from C# reimplementations of Box2D that, for example, represent bodies, fixtures, and contact information using `class`es, which can create significant GC pressure in complex simulations (e.g. those with a high contact frequency).

 ## Status